cauld/spotify-voice-assistant/README.md

 - "Pause the music"
 - "Skip to the next track"
 - "Set volume to 50%"
+- "Shuffle on"

 **Natural Language (LLM advantage):**
 - "I'm in the mood for some Coldplay"
 - "Put on that song Yellow"
-- "Start playing Coldplay" (uses default speaker from prompt)
+- "Start playing Coldplay" (uses default speaker from prompt, automatically shuffles artist)
 - "Can you play the Parachutes album?"
 - "Play me something by Coldplay"
 - "I want to hear some chill music from Coldplay"